Staff Application Pack

 Ebola training Zika Virus In-Service

-Aide staff Changes in Skin Condition training: Aide Staff Skin changes training
+Aide staff Changes in Skin Condition training: Aide Skin changes training

 Disclaimer: Every training material is only your Guide to complete each in-service, your DON/Education coordinator must review/approve the matetial, assure that the training/evaluation occur, the quorum is acceptable, and every staff had active participation in the discussion and trainings.

-The 24 hours must include two (2) hours on Prevention of Medical Errors.
+The 24 hours may include two (2) hours on Prevention of Medical Errors.
 HIV/AIDS is now a one-time, 1-hour CE requirement to be completed prior to the first renewal.
-Domestic Violence (DV) CE is now a 2-hour requirement every third renewal.
+Elder Affairs Alzheimer's training is mandatory course (1 and 2 hours traininng) Domestic Violence (DV) CE is now a 2-hour requirement every third renewal.
 Since Domestic Violence (DV) is a 2-hour requirement, the licensee will have 26 hours of CE during the renewal period when DV is taken.
-For example, if you renew your license on July 31, 2008 and completed DV during the 2006-2008 licensure cycle, you are required to complete the Domestic Violence CE before the July 31, 2014 renewal.
+For example, if you renew your license on July 31, 2018 and completed DV during the 2016-2018 licensure cycle, you are required to complete the Domestic Violence CE before the July 31, 2024 renewal.

 All home health aides employed by home health agencies must complete an HIV/AIDS training course.
 They also are required to obtain and maintain a current certificate in cardiopulmonary resuscitation (CPR).
-Home health aides employed by Medicare and Medicaid home health agencies are required to have a total of 12 hours of in-service training during each 12-month period (this can be a calendar year or based on the date of hire).
+Home health aides employed by Medicare and Medicaid home health agencies are required to have a total of 12 hours of in-service training during each 12-month period (this can be a calendar year or based on the date of hire, and may be done by qualified RN agency's staff).
 The HIV/AIDS training and CPR training may be counted toward meeting the 12 hours of in-service training.

 All CNAs must complete a minimum of 12 hours of in-service training each calendar year.
 Every 2 years, in-service training hours shall include, but are not limited to, the following areas: Bloodborne Pathogens, Infection Control, Domestic Violence, Medical Record Documentation and Legal Aspects Appropriate to Nursing Assistants, Resident Rights, Communication with cognitively impaired clients, CPR skills, Medical Error Prevention and Safety